Sometimes I have a terrible memory.

 Every waking second, we rely on our eyes to send us visual cues about our environment and the context of the situations we’re in.
 Our brains then encode and store this information in our memories, enhancing our ability to remember the details of what we have experienced in these moments.
 This effect is even more intense if we have an emotional response to the situation.

 Our vision is so powerful, that it can even overtake our other sensory systems, like the sounds we hear, for example.
-In the world of psychology, when our vision overtakes our auditory perceptions we call this phenomenon “visual capture”.
+When our vision overtakes our auditory perceptions we call this phenomenon “visual capture”.

 Think about the last time that you went to see a movie.
 You would swear the lines that the actors are speaking are coming straight out of their mouths, right?